medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ## Java Samples

 To run the samples you must first install a Java Development Kit (JDK).
-In addition, ensure that the Java components are selected when installing the Signature SDK:
+In addition, ensure that the Java components are selected when installing the Signature Library:

 ![installer options](images/InstallerOptions.png)